 Another vital tip, which we have seen through long practice, is that communicating with clients you should get not only their wishes but also try to get the ideas and reasons behind these wishes.
 If you understand why your customer wants to see particular colors, shapes or transitions, it will be easier for you (if necessary) to justify other methods of realization for these ideas which would give the result desired by the customer and at the same time user-friendly and thoughtfully consuming resources or enabling interactions.

 The more information you get from the client, the better it is for setting the right direction.
-Design briefs, calls and Skype-conferences, chat in Slack, brainstorming sessions, mood-boards can all form the good starting line for productive work.
-In our case, this point of journey is started by sales managers and business analysts who take over the first line of communication with clients and are experienced in setting the bridge between the customer and creative team.
+Design briefs, calls, and Skype-conferences, chat in Slack, brainstorming sessions, mood-boards can all form a good starting line for productive work.
+In our case, this point of the journey is started by sales managers and business analysts who take over the first line of communication with clients and are experienced in setting the bridge between the customer and the creative team.

 At this stage, it is highly advisable to get the data about:

 - the nature of the product and its USP

 - the target audience